-The athletic Standard Poodle is the largest variety of the Poodle breed.
+The athletic Standard Poodle is the largest variety of the breed.
 While any Poodle over 15 inches is classed as a Standard size, most will grow up to 24 inches tall, and weigh 40 to 70 pounds when full grown.
 This is an energetic, playful canine, that needs more exercise than the miniature and toy poodle breeds.
 But with the right training and grooming, these loyal and agile dogs make great low allergen pets for an active family.

 Contents